 The Program adheres substantially to Principle 8 by offering accessible and transparent information about its PSP.
 The website presents all necessary details in a clear, bilingual format, ensuring it effectively serves its target audience.
+However, the quality assurance policy section is not currently available online in English, and it is recommended to include it.

-It is recommended to redesign the program's website and update its English version.
-Additionally, promoting the program through social media platforms is suggested to attract more prospective students.
+It is recommended to redesign the program's website, and promoting the program through social media platforms is also suggested to attract more prospective students.

-Principle 8: Public information concerning the postudy programmes ostgraduate
+Principle 8: Public information concerning the postgraduate study programmes

 Fully compliant

 Substantially compliant Х

 Partially compliant

 Non-compliant